-- All species of fauna and flora will be left in place to exist and grow as nature intended.
+- All species of fauna and flora, readily visible or not, will be left in place to exist and grow as nature intended.

-- We will remain at a responsible distance (of at least 30 metres) from animals and bird life which have gathered for breeding, feeding or rest.
-We will retreat if necessary and in any case avoid placing them under any extraordinary stress by surrounding them, inhibiting their means of access or path to escape, feeding or relentlessly following them, causing separation between parents and young, disturbing nests, protective foliage or camouflage, causing undue noise or invasion.
+- We will remain at a responsible distance (of at least 30 metres) from animals and bird life which have gathered for breeding, feeding or rest, while keeping noise to a minimum.
+We will stay on designated trails, retreat if necessary and in any case avoid placing them under any extraordinary stress by surrounding or cornering them, inhibiting their means of access or path to escape, touching, feeding or relentlessly following them, causing separation between parents and young, disturbing nests, protective foliage or camouflage, causing undue noise or invasion.

 - In the interests of sustainable environments and nature based tourism, we will encourage and support, where appropriate and feasible, local services having a compatible ethical travel and responsible travel policy to our own.